Bridging Physics-based and Data-driven modeling for Learning Dynamical Systems: Conclusion

 \section{Conclusion}

-We study the problem of forecasting non-linear dynamical systems and propose a hybrid method \texttt{AutoODE-COVID} for forecasting COVID-19 dynamics.
+We study the problem of forecasting non-linear dynamical systems.
 From a benchmark study of DL and physics-based models, we find that \texttt{FC} and \texttt{Seq2Seq} have better prediction accuracy on the number of deaths, while the DL methods generally much worse than the physics-based models on the number of infected and removed cases.
 This is mainly due to the distribution shift in the COVID-19 dynamics.
 On several other non-linear dynamical systems, we experimentally show that four DL models fail to generalize under shifted distributions in both the data and the parameter domains.
 Even though these models are powerful enough to memorize the training data, and perform well on the interpolation tasks.
-Our study provides important insights on learning real world dynamical systems: to achieve accurate forecasts with DL, we need to ensure that both the data and dynamical system parameters in the training set are sufficient enough to cover the domains of the test set.
+Our study provides important insights on learning real world dynamical systems: to achieve accurate forecasts with DL, we need to ensure that both the data and dynamical system parameters in the training set can cover the domains of the test set.
 Future works include incorporating compartmental models into deep learning models and derive theoretical generalization bounds of dynamics forecasting for deep learning models.

 \bibstyle{apalike}